mcyemmy/YemisArcade/Info.md

 - Ajax is asynchronous(synchronous) loading of data from the server through HttpRequest(xhr) without page reload.
 AJax can be through a regular http call or through a special web service called REST.

 // API and RESTful API
- - An API for a website is code that allows two software programs to communicate with each another.
-The API spells out the proper way for a developer to write a program requesting services from an operating system or other application.
+ - An API is a code that spells out the proper way for a developer to write a program requesting services from an operating system or other application, that means allowing two software programs to communicate with each another and/or consume data from the other.
 With cloud use on the rise, **APIs are emerging to expose web services**.
 REST is a logical choice for building APIs that allow users to connect and interact with cloud services.
  - A RESTful API, also referred to as a RESTful web service -- is based on representational state transfer (REST) technology, an architectural style and approach to communications often used in web services development.
 [Read More](https://softwareengineering.stackexchange.com/questions/205999/when-to-use-rest-to-handle-requests-vs-using-ajax-to-handle-requests)